 Amongst some of the more necessary equipment are canoe paddles.
 Since none cost over five or ten dollars, it is wise to get the best quality available to prevent breakage and excessive wear and tear.
 Grumman brand, which we used, are usually pretty reliable.
 A paddle, stood on end, should reach as high as the shoulders and no higher than the eyes of the paddler who will use it.
 Chin high is ideal.

 An extra paddle is often recommended and we started out with one.
 It was quickly lost.
 Many canoers use gloves.
 We also started with some and, of course they were quickly lost.
 An ample amount of callouses soon developed on our hands to protect whatever was left underneath.

 We brought two foam cushion "life jackets" which served mainly to prevent blisters on our bottoms.
 The important thing to remember with an aluminum canoe is that it has air pockets and will float under any condition.
 If you tip one you should automatically try to grab the canoe as you go over.
 You can practice maneuvers if you feel shaky about this, but life jackets, per se, are pretty useless despite what the red cross manuals say.

-Our tent was a 5 foot by 8 foot outside frame.
-It was adequate for our uses and cost about $25.
+Our tent was a 5-foot by 8-foot outside frame.
+It was adequate for our uses and cost about 25 dollars.
 The shelter was fairly light and had a floor.
 This is a valuable asset when the best camping place for miles is on a hill, slope or mountain, leaving one susceptible to rain water.
 The floor will also keep out snakes, rats and other pests.

 We also encountered vast weather changes, and I suspect this would be the case during every season of the year.
 One day we would be hot in bathing suits while the next, fierce cold and wind would have us bundled in two or three layers of clothes.